CCRAM

 Add a course by Professor Andrew F. Hayes, the creator of the PROCESS macro for SPSS, SAS, and R, to your academic schedule next term.
 Not a graduate student?
 Many who take this course aren't!

-Delivered online and on demand | December 9, 2024, to April 9, 2025, but you can begin as soon as you register.
+Delivered online and on demand | December 9, 2024, to April 9, 2025.
+(Registrations will be accepted until January 9, 2025).

 $895 (Canadian dollars) plus 5% goods and services tax (GST).